ralian/eai/README.md

 - Possible server crash if unit tries to fire a jammed weapon
 - Script crash if reload is triggered during a weapon raise animation
 - Unit can enter an indefinite turn/walk state under certain circumstances
+- Loadouts do not yet support attachments, melee weapons nor handguns

 #### Wishlist Features